jtoppins/dct/README.md

 learning curve but it is no more difficult that initially learning the DCS Mission Editor.

+## Installation

+DCT is distributed as a standard DCS module.
+It is installed by placing the `DCT` folder contained in this zip archive into:

+	C:\Users\<your-user-name>\Saved Games\DCS\Mods\tech

+If installed properly DCT will be displayed as a module in the game's module manager.

 ## Contribution Guide

 Contributions can be made with a standard github pull request.
 Code is